-Start by measuring your hips and waist.
+Start by measuring your waist, hips and the desired length.
 If you are new to measuring yourself, read my article on how to take sewing measurements.
 A soft fabric tape measure is best to get accurate results.
 Cheap plastic tape measures can stretch out and provide inaccurate results.

-Sometimes it is more comfortable to wear a skirt a little lower than the actual waist so just measure where you intend to wear it.
+- Taking Waist Measurements - Sometimes it is more comfortable to wear a skirt a little lower than the actual waist, so just measure where you intend to wear it.
 I like to wear skirts around 1 inch (2.5cm) below my belly button.

-You will be cutting 2 rectangles for your simple skirt pattern.
+You will be cutting 2 rectangles for your simple skirt sewing pattern.

 - Length = Desired length + 2.5 inches

-- The 2.5 inches (6cm) is added to allow for the elastic casing and the hem that we will create.
+The 2.5 inches (6cm) is added to the length to allow for the elastic casing and the hem that we will create.